-This IAJU Working Group has prepared the following draft white paper, entitled “A New Inspired Paradigm for Jesuit Business Education.” which is now opened for comment.
-It hopes to present the case for a re-examination of how we prepare the next generation of business leaders.
+That IAJU Working Group prepared a white paper entitled, “An Inspirational Paradigm for Jesuit Business Education.” which was released in June 2020.
+It presents the case for a re-examination of how we prepare the next generation of business leaders.
 It asks us as academic leaders in Jesuit business education globally to inaugurate a conversation within our schools and among the faculty in our Jesuit network and beyond: how can we respond to the global challenges which we and our students will face, challenges that are more evident each day?
 How can we better prepare our students to lead in the creation of a more inclusive and just world?

 The new educational paradigm has a number of elements to make it relevant, effective, and meaningful—and truly Jesuit:

 - Re-creating the economics, business, and finance curricula